about the pinnacle club

 The club has a full programme of meets - around 30 throughout the year.
 Meets take place usually at weekends in various climbing areas throughout the UK.
 Some meets are based in huts, others on campsites.
 The number of people on meets varies according to location, time of year and, of course the weather.
 Members climb together according to interest and ability.
 The interest and experience of Pinnacle Club members extends beyond rock climbing to hill walking, winter and Alpine climbing, ski mountaineering, Himalayan expeditions, fell running, caving, canoeing and other outdoor activities.
 A newsletter is distributed three times a year, the Club handbook is issued annually and a Journal every three years.

-OPEN MEETS
+INTRODUCTORY MEETS

-Open Meets make an enjoyable introduction to the Club because it’s likely that several newcomers will be there together.
+Intro Meets make an enjoyable introduction to the Club because it’s likely that several newcomers will be there together.
 You’ll have the opportunity to climb with existing Club members in a friendly and supportive social setting.

 Look at the Meets Calendar for upcoming dates, and then contact the club through the contact page for meet details.